Desplay/Desplay/README.md

 #

 <p>Im 4-year students in University of Information Technology -
-Vietnam National University, Ho Chi Minh City, a BackEnd Developer, have little skill with Python and C++, menium with Javascripts, future will try to Game Developer</p>
+Vietnam National University, Ho Chi Minh City, a BackEnd Developer, have little skill with Python and C++, medium with Javascripts, future will try to Game Developer</p>
 <p> Desplay, that it nickname mean i am a person who has the ability to design and play games ❤
  </p>